top of page

 • Chronic over-apologizing, even when you've done nothing wrong

-• Difficulty saying no without elaborate justifications or guilt
+• Difficulty saying no without elaborate justifications, anxiety or guilt

 • Fear of disappointing others or triggering conflict